 - Increase circulation to the local area

 “Acupuncture treatment was able to knock out a sciatic pain that I had endured for weeks.
 After the first treatment I was about 80% better.
 The second treatment knocked it out for good.
 I’m impressed and grateful!” ~ Irene B. (Margate, Florida)

-You can use acupuncture to treat many types of common pain issues, such as:
+You can use acupuncture to treat many types of sports injury and common pain issues, such as: